 Prof. Ann C. Johns: Obama, Art History, And Me (or why you should study the arts)

 Why should UT students take classes in the arts?
 This issue came into unexpected focus this past February, when President Obama, in a speech touting the value of manufacturing jobs, suggested that a major in art history might be less than practical.
-After weeks of debate, UT-Austin was briefly in the national spotlight when President Obama responded in a hand-written letter to UT art historian Dr. Ann Johns’ defense of a career in the arts.
+After weeks of debate, UT-Austin was briefly in the national spotlight when President Obama responded in a hand-written letter to UT art historian Dr. Ann Johns’s defense of a career in the arts.
 So just what are the benefits of studying the arts?

 Prof. Guy P. Raffa: Dantemania: Looking Back Today for a Better Tomorrow

-Dante Alighieri is known today for his poetic journey through the afterlife, even by those who haven’t read a single word that he wrote seven hundred years ago in Italy.
+Dante Alighieri is known today for his poetic journey through the afterlife, even by those who haven’t read a single word that he wrote 700 years ago in Italy.
 Forget about the proliferation of translations, studies, and college courses touting Dante and his work: when a video game inspired by your Inferno is launched during half time of the Super Bowl, when Don Draper reads your lines on a Hawaiian beach to open a season of Mad Men, and when Dan Brown bases his latest blockbuster on your poem and its enduring influence, you know you’ve become a word-wide celebrity.
 What do these and other reinventions of Dante’s own creation tell us about the medieval poet and his world?
 What do they tell us about our world and ourselves?
 Dantemania will show how studying the past can shape a better future through a clearer understanding of the present.

 Prof. Michael P. Starbird: Elements of Effective Thinking